 $20 million in capital funds to develop and build The Yard at Chicago Shakespeare—our state-of-the-imagination third theater.

 $15 million for theatrical equipment, including The Yard’s “towers” that will allow the venue to flex a variety of shapes and sizes, with audience capacities ranging from 150 to 850.

 $20 million for artistic and endowment funds to support Chicago Shakespeare's artistic, education and international programming.

-Campaign Progress: To date, $44 million has been secured, including 14 gifts over $1 million, with the lead individual grant pledged by Carl and Marilynn Thoma.
-Other seven-figure gifts have been generously pledged by: Best Portion Foundation, Doris Conant, in memory of Howard Conant, Virginia and Gary Gerst, Jentes Family Foundation, Anna and Robert Livingston/Dover Foundation, Ray and Judy McCaskey, Robert R. McCormick Foundation, Pritzker Foundation, Burton X. and Sheli Z. Rosenberg, John W. and Jeanne M. Rowe, Donna Van Eekeren Foundation and two anonymous donors.
+Campaign Progress: To date, 90 percent of funds have been secured, including 17 gifts over $1 million, with the lead individual grant pledged by Carl and Marilynn Thoma.
+Other seven-figure gifts have been generously pledged by: Best Portion Foundation, Susan E. and Duane L. Burnham, Doris Conant in memory of Howard Conant, Sr., The Crown Family, Dover Foundation, Virginia and Gary Gerst, Jentes Family Foundation, Anna and Robert Livingston, Malott Family Foundation, Ray and Judy McCaskey, The Robert R. McCormick Foundation, Pritzker Foundation, Burton X. and Sheli Z. Rosenberg, John W. and Jeanne M. Rowe, Patrick G. and Shirley W. Ryan Foundation, Donna Van Eekeren Foundation, and one anonymous donor.